gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 ## Task 1: HelloBootCamp
 - [ ]  Attach the Trust X to your platform and execute the E01_HelloBootcamp example.
-- [ ]  What is your XMC and Trust X library version?
+- [ ]  What is the current XMC and Trust X library version?
 - [ ]  Find out which file stores the Trust X library version number?

 ## Task 2: GPIO and I2C Debug and Analysis Exercise
 In this task, there will be some changes required for your Trust X library.
-You are expected to take reference from Trust X Datasheet, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.
+You are expected to take reference from Trust X Datasheet located in the doc folder, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.
 Use E02_ConfigI2C sketch example as your starting point.
 - [ ]  Refer to Trust X datasheet V2.5 section 5.1.6.2
 - [ ]  Monitor and enable warm reset using GPIO (P0.0).
 Trust X I2C understanding: